Car Accident Injuries and Recovery

 Spinal cord injuries often result in reduced feeling or numbness in extremities.
 Back muscles, tendons, and ligaments can also be strained.
 Minor back pains can be treated by hot or cold compress and over-the-counter pain relievers.
 The pain should subside in a few weeks, but if not, you need to see a doctor to get an evaluation.

 Severe injuries on the spine, broken bones and muscle tears may require surgery.
 Recovery may include therapy and months of healing.
 Broken bones heal in three to four months, while spinal cord injuries can take up to six months.
+Those who will not be able to work again after sustaining back and spinal cord injuries may consider getting legal advice from a social security disability attorney.

 If you’re looking for a chiropractor to help you recover from a car accident, get in touch with us today to see how we can help!